cultural-impact-of-warfare

 Egyptian Papyrus Boats and Mesopotamian Reed Vessels

 By 4000 BCE, Egyptians were constructing boats from bound papyrus reeds, often equipped with a single square sail and oars.
 These vessels were used for fishing, trade, and—crucially—patrolling the Nile.
 Pharaohs such as Senusret III commissioned fleets to project power along the river, effectively turning these simple boats into instruments of state control.
 Mesopotamians used bitumen-coated reed vessels for similar purposes in the Tigris and Euphrates.
+The Sumerians, in particular, left clay tablet records of boat maintenance and crew rosters, showing that naval logistics were already a concern.
 While these craft lacked the speed and armor of later warships, they demonstrated that water transport could be weaponized.
 For the first time, armies could move troops and supplies faster than by land, and riverine choke points became strategic assets.
+The Egyptian "sea chariot" was not a ramming vessel but a mobile platform for archers and spearmen, a tactic that would persist for millennia.

 The Phoenician War Galley